fakerybakery/OpenModelLicense/README.md

 ## License

 Please license your software under these licenses!
 Spread open source!
 These licenses are dedicated to the public domain!
+Put these on your Hugging Face models to spread the license!